 What States Require the PARCC Test?

 In 2010, 24 states (plus Washington DC) belonged to PARCC, but the number of states participating in the program has dropped significantly since then.
-As of 2019-2020 school year, there are three states, plus Washington DC, fully active in administering the PARCC tests:
+As of 2021-2022 school year, only Louisiana and Washington DC are fully active in administering the PARCC tests.

 What's on the PARCC Test?